 - University of Washington

-The FLIP Alliance is funded by an NSF INCLUDES grant, HRD-1806229, awarded in 2017.
-This two-year grant provides the needed funding to launch and demonstrate the effectiveness of strategies focused on recruiting and retaining diverse doctoral students at the FLIP institutions.
-After two years, the FLIP Alliance will focus on strategic dimensions for scaling the effective programs.
-The principal investigators on the grant are Valerie Taylor (University of Chicago), Charles Isbell (Georgia Tech), and Jeffrey Forbes (Duke University), with Stafford Hood and Denice Hood at University of Illinois at Urbana Champaign as senior personnel to oversee the evaluation and assessment.
+The FLIP Alliance was launched with funding from an NSF INCLUDES demonstration grant, HRD-1806229, 2017 through 2020.
+This grant provided the funding to demonstrate the effectiveness of strategies focused on recruiting and admission of diverse doctoral students at FLIP institutions.
+Currently, the FLIP Alliance is funded by a grant from the Sloan Foundation, awarded in 2019.
+With this grant, the FLIP Alliance is focused on matriculation, retention to graduation, and professional development, in addition to recruiting and admission.
+The principal investigators on the Sloan grant are Valerie Taylor (University of Chicago) and Charles Isbell (Georgia Tech); Stafford Hood and Denice Hood, at the University of Illinois at Urbana Champaign, are senior personnel overseeing the evaluation of the alliance.
+The FLIP Alliance also received funding from Google for Dissertation Fellowships, to fund the last year of the doctoral studies.

 For questions regarding the FLIP Alliance, please send us a message by selecting “FLIP Alliance” for the subject on our contact us page.